 Electrek’s own Fred Lambert revealed in December 2020 that the Model 3’s refresh will include the same heat pump introduced on the Model Y. Most recently, both Tesla models will be receiving an updated headlight design across all global markets by early 2021.
 While both of these share much of the same mechanical DNA, they deviate from one another in terms of their exterior look and their performance options.

 Last fall, Tesla CEO Elon Musk nixed a Standard Range Model Y option but still promised a rear wheel drive (RWD) Long Range Model Y to follow.
 It now appears that Tesla has gone back to Standard Range RWD Model Y, as it recently made this option available on its website.
+Almost as quickly as it was implemented, the Standard Range Model Y suddenly disappeared from Tesla’s website configurator.
+Electrek later reported that the RWD Model Y will instead remain available as an “off menu” item, because Elon Musk was not satisfied with its 244 mile range.

 Here’s a breakdown of how the Model 3 and Model Y stack up side by side.